polidanilo/SeaStateStabilizer/src/LOGBOOK.md

 3. **Oscillator frequency for clones:** Many clone boards use a cheaper 27 MHz crystal instead of the standard 25 MHz.
 Calling `pwm.setOscillatorFrequency(27000000)` so that the PWM timing matches the hardware; before I added this line, the SG90 servos received garbled signals and often refused to move.

 ## MPU6050 integration
 With the motors moving it was time to tackle the MPU6050, which shares the same I2C bus with the PCA.
-Raw acceleration data was pulled from register 0x3B (reading six consecutive bytes for X, Y, and Z axes) and combined using bitwise shift and OR operations (Wire.read()<<8 | Wire.read()) to reconstruct the 16-bit values.
-Finally the atan2 trigonometric function on the gravity vector converted those raw numbers into human-readable roll and pitch degrees.
+Raw acceleration data was pulled from register `0x3B` (reading six consecutive bytes for X, Y, and Z axes) and combined using bitwise shift and OR operations (`Wire.read()<<8 | Wire.read()`) to reconstruct the 16-bit values.
+Finally the `atan2` trigonometric function on the gravity vector converted those raw numbers into human-readable roll and pitch degrees.
 Obviously my cardboard base was far from perfectly level, so the resting angles were hovering around 5° off-center.
 Instead of rebuilding the chassis, I just implemented a software tare by subtracting the resting offset from every reading.

-My first usable run was spoiled by intermittent I2C failures: the Serial Monitor showed garbage values (like a constant -129) and then froze.
-A quick bypass test by pressing the Dupont tips directly onto the solder pads confirmed the board wasn't dead, just poorly connected on the GND and SCL pins because of my terrible soldering.
+My first usable run was spoiled by intermittent I2C failures: the Serial Monitor showed garbage values (like a constant `-129`) and then froze.
+A quick bypass test by pressing the Dupont tips directly onto the solder pads confirmed the board wasn't dead, just poorly connected on the `GND` and `SCL` pins because of my terrible soldering.
 Redoing the solder joints properly resolved the freezing issue and the onboard green LED finally told me the IMU was happy and powered!

 ## PID and filter
-With both the IMU and the servos finally behaving, the last step was closing the loop: Read Angle → Calculate PID → Output PWM.
-I wrote a custom PID class from scratch (see PID.h / PID.cpp) that calculates the required correction based on the setpoint (0°), the measured angle, and the discrete delta-time (dt) calculated using millis().
-I then added this output correction to my servo center (375) and clamped it with a constrain() function to protect the cardboard mechanics from ripping themselves apart.
+With both the IMU and the servos finally behaving, the last step was closing the loop: `Read Angle → Calculate PID → Output PWM`.
+I wrote a custom PID class from scratch (see `PID.h` / `PID.cpp`) that calculates the required correction based on the setpoint (0°), the measured angle, and the discrete delta-time (`dt`) calculated using `millis()`.
+I then added this output correction to my servo center (375) and clamped it with a `constrain()` function to protect the cardboard mechanics from ripping themselves apart.

 Initially, I fired up both axes at once.
 The upper (roll) servo responded beautifully.
 The base (pitch) servo however kept going crazy, driving the whole tower into violent oscillations.
 Here is what I tried to tame it:
 * **Fighting the deadband:** For tiny errors (like 1 degree), the PID correctly calculated a single step correction (e.g., PWM 376 instead of 375), but the cheap plastic gears couldn't physically resolve a 1-step difference.
 The mechanical deadband swallowed these small corrections whole, making the software's precision useless.
 * **Adding a low-pass filter:** Implementing a simple software filter (taking 80% of the previous value and 20% of the new reading) which successfully smoothed out the angle readings and reduced jitter caused by inherent sensor noise and the vibrations of the motors themselves.
-* **The derivative kick:** To damp the swinging base, I introduced the Derivative term (Kd).
-But with my main loop running at ~15 ms, dividing a normal Kd value (like 0.8) by a tiny dt produced mathematically massive spikes.
+* **The derivative kick:** To damp the swinging base, I introduced the Derivative term (`Kd`).
+But with my main loop running at ~15 ms, dividing a normal `Kd` value (like 0.8) by a tiny `dt` produced mathematically massive spikes.
 It essentially kicked the servo to its maximum limit instantly, locking it in place.
-Dropping Kd to a micro-value (0.05) and softening Kp (0.5) yielded a gentler response, but it couldn't mask the underlying physics: the base servo was fighting a huge moment arm and top-heavy inertia, and the gear backlash made overshooting inevitable.
+Dropping `Kd` to a micro-value (0.05) and softening `Kp` (0.5) yielded a gentler response, but it couldn't mask the underlying physics: the base servo was fighting a huge moment arm and top-heavy inertia, and the gear backlash made overshooting inevitable.

 ## Physical limits and closure
-So, the software pipeline was a success: IMU → Filter → PID → PWM.
+So, the software pipeline was a success: `IMU → Filter → PID → PWM`.
 The upper axis stabilized the roll acceptably well.
 However, the physical limits of the hardware (severe backlash, structural flex, elastic cable torque, and a top-heavy layout) meant that the full stable two-axis stabilization I hoped for was unattainable from my prototype.
 No amount of software tuning can magically fix mechanical compliance :(

 I decided to close the project here as a somewhat successful proof-of-concept.
 My cardboard structure and cheap servos were the bottleneck, but the control and signal-processing goals I set out to learn were met.
 From a software and systems integration standpoint, I successfully:

 * Interfaced an ESP32 with an external I2C module (PCA9685).
 * Read, decoded, and applied trigonometry to raw accelerometer registers (MPU6050) to obtain spatial orientation.
 * Implemented a digital low-pass filter to clean up noisy sensor data.
-* Wrote a custom PID class handling discrete time steps (dt) and output saturation.
+* Wrote a custom PID class handling discrete time steps (`dt`) and output saturation.
 * Diagnosed and resolved bare-metal and power distribution issues.